 I would also suggest that you take many extended vacations away from the dominant social order to enable you to properly conclude whether or not you truly believe what you think you feel – the heart isn't made for thinking, and your brain might not happen to agree with it.
 You might just find out that you really do love indoor plumbing, air conditioning, and cheeseburgers more than you love the degree of freedom you are required to surrender in order to have those things.

 You will also want to put something into society; society is a thief that must be paid or it will take what it believes it is owed.
-You've got to have economy no matter how small you can make your budget (and even if it is nonexistent) and you've got to provide the dominating social order with a service, product, or information in order to be deemed a non-threat.
-You need to be able to show that you are offering something and that you are able to sustain yourself in the way of life you have chosen, or society will deem you a burden or threat upon its existence.
-If at all possible you want to provide a product or service which makes your way of life a necessity, so that a reasonable explanation can be given for your chosen way of living.
-You do not want to be seen as a parasite feasting upon the benefits of civilization and taking more than you provide, so you have to give something and you also have to take as little as possible.
+You've got to have an economy no matter how small you can make your budget (and even if it is nonexistent), and you've got to provide the dominating social order with a service, product, or information in order to be deemed a non-threat.
+You need to be able to show that you are offering something and that you are able to sustain yourself in the way of life you have chosen, or society will deem you a burden or threat to its existence.
+If at all possible, you want to provide a product or service which makes your way of life a necessity so that a reasonable explanation can be given for your chosen way of living.
+You do not want to be seen as a parasite feasting upon the benefits of civilization and taking more than you provide, so you have to give something, and you also have to take as little as possible.